 Diagnosis & Treatment of Binge Eating Disorder

-How do doctors diagnose binge eating disorder?
+How do health care professionals diagnose binge eating disorder?

-How do doctors treat binge eating disorder?
+How do health care professionals treat binge eating disorder?

-Treatment may include therapy to help you change your eating habits, as well as thoughts and feelings that may lead to binge eating and other psychological symptoms.
+Treatment may include therapy to help you change your eating habits, thoughts, and feelings that have contributed to binge eating as well as other psychological symptoms.
 Types of therapy that have been shown to help people with binge eating disorder are called psychotherapies and include cognitive behavioral therapy, interpersonal psychotherapy, and dialectical behavior therapy.

 Should you try to lose weight if you have binge eating disorder?

 (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
-Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.
+NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.